 I want to be a better hostess than I actually am.
 Doesn't everyone feel that way?
 However if there's one time of year where a host or hostess should spend less time thinking about the food, it's Super Bowl Sunday.
 If you're not indulging in some of America's finest game day food, like buffalo chicken wings or potato skins, then you might not be living your Super Bowl life to the fullest.
 However, you don't want to spend a whole lot of time in the kitchen because you want to watch the game, and ordering in can get expensive, fast.
 So what are you to do?
 Well, Bush's Beans is the answer.

 Now, let's talk beans.
 What if I told you that you could have an entire Super Bowl menu that's easy to make, serve, and eat -- oh, and every recipe has beans.
 That's right, even dessert.
-I tested a few recipes this week from Bush's and I think that together, we put together one heckuva menu to watch the Philadelphia Eagles and the New England Patriots in Super Bowl LII.
+I tested a few recipes this week from Bush's and I think that together, we put together one heckuva menu to watch the Los Angeles Rams and the New England Patriots in Super Bowl LIII.

 To Start: Cauliflower-Bean Smash

 Now, this could be eaten as a side dish, the way I enjoyed it on the first night for dinner.
 Or this could also be eaten as a dip, which is the second way I enjoyed it the following night.
 From Sarah-Jane Bedwell, RD, LDN. for Bush's Beans, here's the recipe.

 - 1 medium head cauliflower, chopped into florets